webuimaker/wikiHugo/content/container+audits+and+compliance/index.md

 ---
 # Homepage
-title: "Container Audits and Compliance
+title: "Container Audits and Compliance"

-"
 description: "Security and compliance are top of mind for IT organizations.
 In a technology-first era rife with cyber threats, it is important for enterprises to have the ability to deploy applications on a platform that adheres to stringent security baselines.
 This page gathers resources about audits and compliance of containers and their relationship to security.